VMGranite/gcp-infra-as-code/README.md

 `apply`/`destroy` workflow you'll repeat in every exercise below.
 Then work through the fourteen numbered exercises in order of increasing difficulty.
 Each folder is self-contained: work inside it, don't reference other exercises' state.
-Look at [example_project](example_project) any time you get stuck — it's a complete, working reference that demonstrates every resource type used below.

 Each numbered exercise folder has two subfolders: